-Visit GIVE Maryland for information on specific projects in your community funded by Community Investment Tax Credits and how you can donate to nonprofits that have available tax credits.
+GIVE Maryland for information on specific projects funded by Community Investment Tax Credits.

-Individuals and businesses making donations are required to complete a simple two-page form and submit it to the nonprofit organization receiving the contribution, along with documentation of the value of the contribution.
-Individuals or businesses that wish to donate real property must contact the Maryland Department of Housing and Community Development’s Community Investment Tax Credit Program for approval prior to making the donation.
+Donors that make contributions of $500 or more are eligible to receive Community Investment Tax Credits.
+Individuals and businesses making donations are required to obtain from the nonprofit a Donor Acknowledgement Form and complete and submit it to the nonprofit organization receiving the contribution.
+Individuals or businesses that wish to donate real property must contact the nonprofit prior to making the donation.

 GIVE Maryland provides an opportunity for individual donors to connect directly with nonprofits that have available tax credits.
 Search by county for a nonprofit organization working in your community to give.

 Businesses: Any entity that conducts a trade or business in the State and is subject to: the State income tax on individuals or corporations; the public service company franchise tax or the insurance premiums tax.
 These types of entities generally include corporations, public utility companies, insurance companies, financial institutions, S corporations, partnerships, sole proprietorships and limited liability corporations.

 Individuals: An individual is a natural person or fiduciary having personal tax liability in the State of Maryland.